Bachelor of Arts in Psychology, 2011

-Born the fourth of seven children in a two-room house on an oil lease in Markley, Texas, Jolene Rogers describes herself as a “70-year-old semi-retired freelance paralegal living on acreage north of Tyler, Texas.”
-She and her husband of 51 years have two sons, two daughters-in-law, and five grandchildren.
+Born the fourth of seven children in a two-room house on an oil lease in Markley, Texas, Jolene Rogers describes herself as a “semi-retired freelance paralegal living on acreage north of Tyler, Texas.”
+She and her husband of more than 50 years have two sons, two daughters-in-law, and five grandchildren.
 “I was the first in my family to graduate from college,” Jolene says, “and I am the only one to be working on a Master’s degree.”

 “After earning my AA, I assumed I was through.
 However, a young friend of mine who was taking courses online at Ashford University convinced me to take a course in 2009.
 I opted for a psychology course, and the rest is history - I was soon determined to earn that Bachelor’s degree I had always so desperately wanted.”

 Jolene slipped into the academic routine quickly, and says her greatest challenges were math and statistics.
 “Algebra II was as high as I went in math during high school, and a lot had changed since 1959.
 However, I am proud to announce that I came out with an ‘A’ in both courses.
 Some of my friends felt I might become intimidated by being in class with so many younger people, but it was not a factor - age is a state of mind.”